18 Poems

-18 Poems is a book of poetry written by the Welsh poet Dylan Thomas, published in 1934 as the winner of a contest sponsored by Sunday Referee.
-His first book, 18 Poems, introduced Thomas's new and distinctive style of poetry.
+18 Poems is a book of poetry written by the Welsh poet Dylan Thomas, published in 1934 by The Fortune Press, as the winner of a contest sponsored by Sunday Referee.
+His first book, 18 Poems introduced Thomas's new and distinctive style of poetry.
 This was characterised by tightly metered, rhyming verse and an impassioned tone.
 Written in his "womb- tomb period", the poems explore dark themes of love, death and birth, employing a rich combination of sexual connotations and religious symbolism.
 The lyricism and intensity of the poems in the book contrasted with the emotional restraint shown in the poetry of the successful modernist poets that worked as his contemporaries.
 The book received critical acclaim, but was not initially commercially successful.

-The poem, The force that through the green fuse drives the flower, is known as the poem that "made Thomas famous", and also appears in the book.
+The poem "The force that through the green fuse drives the flower", known as the poem that "made Thomas famous", appears in the book.
 The poems are considered by many to be evocative but difficult to understand.
-Critic and contemporary of Thomas, Geoffrey Grigson, said that, regarding the influence of prominent poets on Thomas, the young poet was "untainted with Eliot or with Auden [...] whose poems, though a bit unintelligible, sounded at least familiar in an old grandiloquent way."
+A critic and contemporary of Thomas, Geoffrey Grigson, said that, regarding the influence of prominent poets on Thomas, the young poet was "untainted with Eliot or with Auden [...] whose poems, though a bit unintelligible, sounded at least familiar in an old grandiloquent way."

-The poems in 18 poems are untitled and are often referred to by their first lines.
+The poems in 18 Poems are untitled and are often referred to by their first lines.